Andorra: Education

+The Qualified Education Law (llei qualificada d'educació) of Andorra was passed in 1993.
+It guarantees free, public education from age four until the end of compulsory schooling.

 Schools

 Children between the ages of 6 and 16 are required by law to have full-time education.
 Education up to secondary level is provided free of charge by the government.

 There are three systems of school, Andorran, French and Spanish, which use Catalan, French and Spanish languages respectively, as the main language of instruction.
 Parents may choose which system their children attend.
 All schools are built and maintained by Andorran authorities, but teachers in the French and Spanish schools are paid for the most part by France and Spain.
 39% of Andorran children attend Andorran schools, 33% attend French schools, and 28% Spanish schools.

 University of Andorra

 The Universitat d'Andorra (UdA) is the state public university and is the only university in Andorra.
 It was established in 1997.
 The university provides first-level degrees in nursing, computer science, business administration, and educational sciences, in addition to higher professional education courses.
 The only two graduate schools in Andorra are the Nursing School and the School of Computer Science, the latter having a PhD programme.